We woke at 5.30am and organised ourselves for our travel from Selcuk to Pamukkale

 and then headed out for a light lunch.
 I had stuffed vine leaves and an ayran

 (yoghurt drink).
-We pottered around the hotel surrounds before setting
+We pottered around the hotel surrounds before setting out to

-out to explore the brilliantly white calcium travertines at 4.30pm.
+explore the brilliantly white calcium travertines at 4.30pm.
 The heat was intense, so it was difficult to do anything.
 As we walked up the travertines, warm spring water was cascading down the white rock surfaces and engulfing our bare feet.
 It was an incredible sensation, especially given the intense 40 degree heat.
 We wandered around the Roman ruins at the top of the travertines and eventually found ourselves at the Theatre.
 This was an incredible structure, and it easily rivalled the Grand Theatre at Ephesus.
 A wedding photo shoot was underway – apart from the bride, groom, wedding director and photographer, we had the Theatre to ourselves.
 The bride had her full wedding dress and makeup on, but she was wearing bright orange thongs (flip flops) underneath.
 It was cheesy.
 It was even cheesier when they staged the scene from Titanic over the edge of the Theatre’s highest row.

 We wandered to the edge of the travertines and watched the sun set over the Denizli horizon.
 It was an experience beyond words.
-The wind howled through the ruins of Hierapolis as we sat and watched the sky turn orange as the sun disappear behind the distant mountain
+The wind howled through the ruins of Hierapolis as we sat and watched the sky turn orange as the sun disappear behind the distant mountain range.
+It

-range.
-It was a magically warm Turkish evening.
+was a magically warm Turkish evening.
 By 9pm it was time to make our way back down the white travertines to Pamukkale.
 This time the warm cascading water was flowing with us, hitting our heels, surrounding our feet and cooling us down.

 When we finally arrived at Pamukkale, we decided to dine at the same restaurant we had lunched in.
 After two very cold and very welcome beers, I had the house speciality (grilled trout), which was sensational when mixed with chilli flakes.
 We finished the night with a bottle of chilled Sirince fruit wine (peach) as we sat beside the pool of our hotel.
 It had been a fantastic day, so the atmosphere was relaxed and jovial.
 With an early bus trip the following day, we had to sleep.
 We limped up to our room, showered, jotted a few notes from the day and crashed at 12.30am.

 The call to prayer woke us at 4.45am in Pamukkale.
 While slightly earlier than hoped, it was a welcome alarm, as we had an early start.
 We showered, organised our packs and headed to breakfast at 6.30am.
-An old Turkish woman was sitting on the floor in the
+An old Turkish woman was sitting on the floor in the breakfast room

 , which is basically gozleme without the filling.
 We tore the bread into pieces and filled them up with boiled eggs, goat’s cheese and processed meat.
 It was very tasty and very filling.
 We washed it down with very strong cay